 Creating a sense of scarcity or urgency is a very common, and sometimes legitimate, marketing technique.
 But some sites misuse it, displaying messages like “Only 1 room left!” or “Offer valid for 10 minutes!” when the offer remains active for a long time afterwards.

-Example: On some e-commerce sites, you might see a message indicating that the product is almost sold out or that the sale is ending soon, even though the offer is still valid hours later.
+Example: On some e-commerce sites, you may see a message indicating that the product is almost sold out or that the sale is ending soon, even if the offer is still valid hours later.

-Why this is problematic: By exaggerating urgency, sites manipulate users into believing they need to make an immediate decision, which can lead to impulse buying and regret.
+Why it’s problematic: By exaggerating urgency, sites manipulate users into believing they need to make an immediate decision, which can lead to impulse purchases and regret.

 Example: When taking out a subscription, some companies do not clearly display the prices of the various options.
-The customer sometimes has to click several times or search through drop-down menus to find all the rates.
+Customers sometimes have to click several times or search through drop-down menus to find all the prices.

 Why this is problematic: Preventing users from comparing prices limits their ability to make a rational choice.
 This practice creates confusion and can lead to frustration.

-Sometimes, additional options, such as adding to a newsletter, are automatically selected without the user’s knowledge.
-This can happen during registration or when completing an order.
+Sometimes additional options, such as newsletter subscription, are automatically selected without the user’s knowledge.
+This can happen when registering or finalizing an order.

 Example: When subscribing to a service, a box for “Receive promotional offers” is automatically ticked, and the user unintentionally subscribes to newsletters.